 Doing pelvic floor muscle exercises should help improve continence problems in men.
 Exercises should be practiced regularly, and it may take some weeks for the benefit to be seen.
 See your doctor for a medical check and advice if urinary symptoms do not improve.

-Factors contributing to pelvic floor muscle weakness:
+Factors contributing to pelvic floor muscle weakness include:

-- some types of prostate surgery
+- prostate surgery

-- neurological problems
+- some neurological conditions

-- parkinson's disease
+- Parkinson's disease